-Our functional data for 95 ClC-1 missense variants identified in 223 myotonic probands provide strong support for an evidence-based guide for the use of functional data in the diagnosis of myotonia congenita.
-Thirty-four of these ClC-1 variants were novel and 28 had not previously been functionally characterized, some of which showed new pathogenic mechanisms that have implications for understanding the function of the CLC-1 channel.
+Our functional data for 95 ClC-1 missense variants identified in 223 myotonic probands provide strong support for an evidence-based guide for the use of functional data in the diagnosis of MC.
+Thirty-four of these ClC-1 variants were novel and 28 had not previously been functionally characterised, some of which showed new pathogenic mechanisms that have implications for understanding the function of the CLC-1 channel.
 We also identified clustering of variants with distinct functional features on the ClC-1 structure.

-Variants with wild-type-like functional features
+Variants with WT-like functional features

-Consistent with the lack of detrimental effects in functional analysis, variants with wild-type-like functional features are significantly more likely to have uncertain association with myotonia congenita compared to variants with pathogenic functional features.
-However, an association with myotonia congenita is not excluded when a variant is functionally wild-type-like based on voltage dependence and current amplitude alone.
-Other loss-offunction features may contribute, such as alterations in rates of channel activation or deactivation (Fig. 5) or splicing, as shown for V327Lvariant.28 Another variant c.1222A > G (P408A) creates an AG dinucleotide that activates a cryptic acceptor site and potentially alters splicing of CLCN1 mRNA (Human Splicing Finder).
-Potential splicing defects could be assessed by studying patient CLCN1 mRNA or with the minigene assay.29 It is also possible that some variants with wild-type-like functional features but classified as recessive (H29P and S70V) are in fact innocuous as they were compound heterozygous with variants with dominant functional features (P234T and F307S, respectively).
+Consistent with the lack of detrimental effects in functional analysis, variants with WT-like functional features are significantly more likely to have uncertain association with MC compared to variants with pathogenic functional features.
+However, an association with MC is not excluded when a variant is functionally WT-like based on voltage dependence and current amplitude alone.
+Other loss-of-function features may contribute, such as alterations in rates of channel activation or deactivation (Figure 5) or splicing, as shown for V327Lvariant.28 Another variant c.1222A>G (P408A) creates an AG dinucleotide that activates a cryptic acceptor site and potentially alters splicing of CLCN1 mRNA (Human Splicing Finder).
+Potential splicing defects could be assessed by studying patient CLCN1 mRNA or with the minigene assay.29 It is also possible that some variants with WT-like functional features but classified as recessive (H29P and S70V) are in fact innocuous as they were compound heterozygous with variants with dominant functional features (P234T and F307S, respectively).
 The classification as recessive may be a result of variable penetrance of the dominant variants, as shown previously for F307S variant.
 Finally, it is possible that the pathogenic mechanism involves disruption of muscle-specific modulation of the channel that cannot be detected in the Xenopus oocyte expression system.
-ClC-1 modulation involves intracellular domains^{30,31} where many of the variants with wild-type-like functional features are located (Table 1, see
+ClC-1 modulation involves intracellular domains^{30,31} where many of the variants with WT-like functional features are located (Table 1, see below).

-When a variant with wild-type-like functional feature was associated with myotonia congenita the inheritance pattern was never dominant (Fig. 4).
-However, two variants with wild-type-like functional features (A402V and R669C) were found as a lone mutation in sporadic pedigrees with asymptomatic parents.
-It remains to be determined whether and how these variants with no detectable pathogenicity in functional assay are the sole cause of myotonia in these probands.
+When a variant with WT-like functional feature was associated with MC the inheritance pattern was never dominant (Figure 4).
+However, two variants with WT-like functional features (A402V and R669C) were found as a lone mutation in sporadic pedigrees with asymptomatic parents.
+It remains to be determined if and how these variants with no detectable pathogenicity in functional assay are the sole cause of myotonia in these probands.

-Taken together, our data indicate that variants with wild-type-like functional properties carry a significant risk of uncertain association with myotonia congenita and consequently alternative genetic causes of myotonia, e.g. SCN4A mutations and myotonic dystrophy should be excluded as a priority, particularly when a wild-type-like variant is found in isolation.
+Taken together our data suggests that variants with WT-like functional properties carry a significant risk of uncertain association with MC and consequently alternative genetic causes of myotonia, e.g. SCN4A mutations and DM should be excluded as a priority, particularly when a WT-like variant is found in isolation.